byCedric/expo-monorepo-example/README.md

 - `$ pnpm build:mobile` - Build **apps/mobile** and all **packages** used in mobile, for production deployments
 - `$ pnpm build:web` - Build **apps/web** and all **packages** used in web, for production deployments

-### Switching to yarn or npm
+### Switching to bun, yarn or npm

-You can use yarn or npm with this monorepo as well.
-If you want to use one of these package managers, instead of pnpm, all you have to do is:
+You can use any package manager with Expo.
+If you want to use bun, yarn, or pnpm, instead of pnpm, all you have to do is:

 - Remove **.npmrc**, **pnpm-lock.yaml**, and **pnpm-workspace.yaml**.
 - Remove the `pnpm` property from the root **package.json** file.
 - Add the [`workspaces`](https://docs.npmjs.com/cli/v8/using-npm/workspaces) property to the root **package.json** file.
 - Update the workflows to use yarn or npm instead.

+> [!WARNING]
+> Unfortunately, npm does not support the [workspace protocol](https://yarnpkg.com/protocol/workspace).
+You also have to change the `"<package>": "workspace:*"` references to just `"<package>": "*"` for npm.

 ## 📁 Structure